spnda/fastgltf/README.md

 [Amazon's Bistro](https://developer.nvidia.com/orca/amazon-lumberyard-bistro)
 (converted to glTF 2.0 using Blender) is another excellent test subject, as it's a 148k line long JSON.
-This shows the raw serialization speed of all the parsers.
+This shows the raw deserialization speed of all the parsers.
-For this benchmark I used the `MinimiseJsonBeforeParsing` option that lets fastgltf minimise the JSON before parsing (note that the time it takes to minimise is measured here too).
 In this case fastgltf is **2.1 times faster** than tinygltf and **5.6 times faster** than cgltf.

 [![](https://cdn.discordapp.com/attachments/442748131898032138/1088470983024840754/Bistro_load_from_memory_without_images_and_buffer_load_1.png)][spreadsheet-link]